groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datacolumncollection/_index.md

 ```

-Creates and adds a com.groupdocs.assembly.system.data.DataColumn object that has the specified name to the com.groupdocs.assembly.system.data.DataColumnCollection.
+Creates and adds a [DataColumn](../../com.groupdocs.assembly.system.data/datacolumn) object that has the specified name to the [DataColumnCollection](../../com.groupdocs.assembly.system.data/datacolumncollection).

 **Parameters:**
 | Parameter | Type | Description |